Is a solar lease really worth it?

 Can Scare Off Potential Home Buyers

-If you want to sell your home before the lease ends it is necessary to enter into an agreement.
+If you are planning to sell your house before the lease is up, you must enter into an agreement.

-To make selling your house easier, you’ll either have to purchase the lease for cash or ask the buyer to take over the solar panels that you lease.
-Buyers may be reluctant to accept the solar panel lease.
-This can make it more difficult to sell your home.
+To make selling your home easier, you’ll either have to purchase the lease for cash or let the buyer take over the lease solar panels.
+Potential buyers may be reluctant to assume the solar panel lease.
+This could make it harder to sell your home.

 Solar PPA: The Benefits

-A solar PPA is similar to an solar lease.
-It might be a viable option if you don’t get benefits in the form of the tax incentive for solar energy as a decrease in income tax.
-If you’re retired but have no income or an annuity it could be an alternative.
+A solar PPA is comparable to a solar lease.
+It could be a great alternative if you do not receive value through the solar tax credits offered by federal law as the reduction in tax on income.
+If you’re retired and have no income or an annuity, it could be an alternative.

-Your PPA manager may be eligible for tax credits, as well as some incentives in order to lower your monthly payments.
+Your PPA manager can receive tax credits, as well as some incentives in order to reduce your monthly payments.

 There are no maintenance costs

-Installers are responsible for maintaining and repairing their solar panels.
-The installer will keep track of and fix any issues so that you continue to benefit from solar energy at home.
+Installers are responsible for maintaining and repairing the solar panel system.
+Installers will be able to monitor and correct any problems so that you continue to enjoy solar power at home.

-A solar PPA can aid in reducing your energy bills.
-You will pay less for electricity generated by solar panels.
-Solar panels generate green energy and won’t need to use more fossil fuels to power your electricity grid.
+A solar PPA can help you lower your energy bills.
+You will be paying less for the electricity produced through solar panel.
+Solar panels generate green energy, so you do not need to consume as many fossil fuels from your electricity grid.

 Lower Long-Term Savings

-For the length of your PPA, you will pay for the amount of solar energy you use.
-While you could save money over not having solar panels however, the savings you earn will be smaller than if you’d had solar panels.
-This is particularly true after you’ve completed the solar payback time.
+For the length of your PPA, you pay per watt of solar energy used.
+Although you may save money over not having solar panels installed but the savings you get are usually smaller than if you’d installed them.
+This is particularly true once you’ve finished the solar payback time.

 The life expectancy for solar panel systems is around 25 years.
-Solar PPAs are able to be extended for the entire duration of that time.
-If your plans change, it may be costly and difficult to terminate your PPA agreement.
+Solar PPAs can be extended for the entire duration of that period.
+If you change your plans the cost could be high and difficult to cancel the PPA agreement.

-The process of selling your home can be a bit complicated and can take longer if you are using a solar PPA.
-It is not possible to simply transfer the contract to sell your home and not include the solar firm in the process of making a decision.
-If potential buyers are not satisfied with the terms and conditions of the solar installer terms of the solar installer and are not satisfied, they can decline to take an offer on your home.
+The process of selling your house can be complicated and longer if you have a solar PPA.
+You can’t simply pass on the agreement to sell your home with out including the solar provider in the decision-making process.
+If prospective buyers aren’t satisfied with the conditions or terms of the solar installer, they may decline to make an offer on your house.

-There aren’t any taxes incentives, credits or other tax benefits.
+There are no taxes incentives, credits or other tax benefits.

-The tax credits are usually provided to the solar firm.
-They’ll keep a part of the money even if they lower the monthly amount of your payments in order to pass some savings on to you.
+Tax credits are typically provided to the solar firm.
+They will keep some of that cash, even if they lower your monthly payment to pass some savings on to you.

-The monetary benefits of solar is among the major reasons people choose to opt for solar.
-It also helps lower the price of solar energy substantially.
+The monetary benefits of solar is among the major reasons people choose to go solar.
+This can also reduce the cost of solar energy significantly.

-Contact us today if you are considering switching to solar.
-Our solar experts can assist you in understanding your options and guide you through the process.
-Begin by using our Free Solar Design & Estimate tool to figure out the ideal size of system for you.
+Contact Shneyder Solar today to discuss making the switch to solar.
+Our solar experts can help you understand your options and help you through the procedure.
+Start by using our Free Solar Design and Estimate tool to determine the ideal size of system for your needs.

 GET YOUR FREE PROPOSAL IN A FEW EASY STEPS